 After you've determined which type of mulch is best for your garden or your flowerbed and it's time to spread the mulch around, always try to keep your mulch level around 3 inches deep.
 Making it shallower will let sunlight through the mulch to reach the soil, allowing weeds to grow, but making it thicker can deprive the soil of oxygen and can suffocate your garden.

-Putting the mulch right up to the base of the plant can cause rot, so leave at least 1 to 2 inches of space between the mulch and the stem of most plants and leave around 6 inches for trees.
+Putting the mulch right up to the base of the plant can cause rot, so leave at least 1 to 2 inches of space between the mulch and plant stems, and leave around 6 inches between tree trunks and mulch.
 For bulbs and seeds that haven't yet sprouted, leave a gap in the mulch 4 inches wide for the plant to grow out of the soil.
 You'll always have to keep an eye out and pull weeds in these mulch-free spaces around your plants.

 You may want to install soaker or drip hoses before laying down mulch so you can target water just to the plants you want to grow, helping to further stunt the growth of weeds by denying them water.
 If this isn't an option, attempt to water only around your plants and not the spaces between.

 Once you've laid down the mulch, always keep it approximately 3 inches deep and fill in any holes from planting to discourage weed growth.
 Only dig in soil when you need to and always cover holes well with mulch when you're finished.
 When using organic mulch, refill to 3 inches at least once a year to account for decomposition.
-Kansas State University Research and Extension says once a year or more, you need to be sure to pull back the mulch from your plants and trees since it will slowly invade this area as time goes on.
+Once a year or more, you need to be sure to pull back the mulch from your plants and trees since it will slowly invade this area as time goes on.